 - a.
-Primary method: pass the word to others in person. - b.
-Secondary method: messenger. - 3.
+Primary Method: Pass the word to others in person. - b.
+Secondary Method: Messenger. - 3.
 HAZMAT and CBRNE.
-Hazardous and CBRN material is any chemical, biological, radiological or nuclear material that may be hazardous to life, property or to the environment.
-The matter involved can be in any state (solid, liquid, gas or plasma), and may represent any of a broad range of hazards (flammable, explosive, toxic, poisonous, radioactive, corrosive, water-reactive, etc).
+Hazardous and chemical, biological, radiological, nuclear, or explosive material (CBRNE) is any chemical, biological, radiological or nuclear material that may be hazardous to life, property or to the environment.
+The matter involved can be in any state (solid, liquid, gas, or plasma), and may represent any of a broad range of hazards (flammable, explosive, toxic, poisonous, radioactive, corrosive, waterreactive, etc.).

 - 4. Signs or Indicators of a HAZMAT or CBRN Incident.
-Hazardous material comes in a wide variety of materials, colors and containers.
+Hazardous material comes in a wide variety of materials, colors, and containers.
 Identification of HAZMAT is a job for trained professionals who use an array of specialized equipment for the task.
 Some indicators that you may be facing a HAZMAT or CBRN incident include: - a.
 Spilled unknown material, or spilled material from a container with HAZMAT markings on it. - b.
 Damaged containers with HAZMAT markings on them. - c.
-Dead or dying people, animals, fish or insects. - d.
+Dead or dying people, animals, fish, or insects. - d.
 Unexplained casualties; multiple victims; serious illnesses; nausea, disorientation, breathing difficulty; convulsions. - e.
 Definite casualty patterns (geographical or chronological clustering). - f.
 Liquid or vapor; droplets; oily film; low clouds; fog unrelated to weather. - g.
 Suspicious devices or packages; unusual metal debris; abandoned spray devices; unexplained munitions.